FereshtehFarahani/FereshtehFarahani/README.md

 🌱 Currently, I’m diving into Azure tools for data engineering, as well as exploring dbt and Databricks.

-💞️ I’m eager to collaborate on projects involving big data ingestion and transformation.
+I’m eager to collaborate on projects involving big data ingestion and transformation.

 📫 Let’s connect on LinkedIn!

-😄 Pronouns: she/her

-⚡ Fun fact: I’m on a fun (and sometimes challenging) journey to becoming fluent in Italian!

 <!---
 FereshtehFarahani/FereshtehFarahani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.